IgniteUI/igniteui-xplat-docs/doc/en/components/geo-map-binding-multiple-sources.md

 ## Overlaying Flights

-Create first `GeographicPolylineSeries` object with flight connections between major airports and add it to `Series` collection of the $ProductName$ map.
+Create first `GeographicPolylineSeries` object with flight connections between major airports and add it to the Series collection of the $ProductName$ map.

 ```html
 <igx-geographic-polyline-series  #polylineSeries